opmerking/bach-gen/README.md

 ## Metric Validity Study

-Standard metrics for symbolic music generation — pitch-class entropy, scale consistency, polyphony, pitch range — are widely used to evaluate generative models.
-But do they actually measure musical quality?
+The chosen distributional metrics are widely used in symbolic music generation: pitch-class entropy, scale consistency, polyphony, pitch range.

+The rule-based metrics introduced for this study are:
+- **Voice crossing**: In chorales, the pitch of each voice should ideally be hierarchical at each timestep.
+The soprano should always be higher than the alto, etc. in accordance with SATB (soprano > alto > tenor > bass).
+This metric measures how often the voice registers are crossed.
+- **Parallel fifths**: When two voices remain a perfect fifth (7 semitones) or an octave/unison apart during consecutive distinct notes, they lose their independent melodies.
+Bach avoided this meticulously.
+This metric measures how often this occurs.
+- **Proper cadence**: In Bach chorales, the final chord is often a root-position major or minor triad, with the bass on the chord root, which gives a sense of resolution to the piece.
+This metric counts in how many chorales of a set this is the case.
+- **Segment-boundary interval analysis**: Because in the set of shuffled chorales the connections between segments are broken, the structural cohesiveness should no longer be intact.
+To test for musical continuity, an analysis is performed that quantifies the jumps in pitch at segment boundaries for the soprano voice.

+The model is also tested on model likelihood.

-To find out, a small decoder-only transformer (~1.85M parameters) is trained on the [JSB Chorales dataset](https://github.com/czhuang/JSB-Chorales-dataset) and three test sets are compared:
+The model is trained on the [JSB Chorales dataset](https://github.com/czhuang/JSB-Chorales-dataset).

+Three test sets are compared:

 | Set | Description |
 |---|---|